bhattmujtiba15/Mujtiba-Altaf/README.md

 The last day of this porject.
 Completing my pyhton file.
 Using the above Pyhton file link you will be redirected to a python code which is done in jupiter notebook. and by entering values we can compare between disease symptoms.

+## Also on the remaining days of this project i will beautify my repository , google spreadsheet , and python file to make them look good and easy to read and understand.

 Thank You.